nest-deiber/payments-management-microservice/README.md

 * **Webhook Idempotency & Reliability:** Implement mechanisms to handle duplicate webhook events and ensure critical events (like payment success) are processed reliably (e.g., retries, dead-letter queues for event publishing).
 * **Multi-Provider Support:** Abstract `StripeServicePort` further if support for other providers (PayPal, etc.) is required.
 * **Observability:** Add distributed tracing, metrics, and enhanced logging.

+For detailed API documentation and examples, please refer to the [API Documentation](./API-DOCS.md).